sagrawalx/sagrawalx.github.io/teaching/fa18-b3_ma126/index.md

     * Paraprof: Bob Kuo.
 * [Course syllabus](syllabus).
 * Textbook: *Calculus: Early Transcendentals* by Rogawski and Adams, 3rd edition.
-* For help outside of class, see below for Sunny's office hours (in Tutt Science 234) and for problem sessions with Sam and Bob.
-Also, check the [tutoring schedule for the QRC](https://www.coloradocollege.edu/offices/colketcenter/qrc/blocktutorschedule/).
+* For help outside of class...
+    * See below for Sunny's office hours (in Tutt Science 234).
+    * See below also for problem sessions with Sam and Bob (in our classroom).
+If you'd like to attend a problem session, please make sure to arrive within about 15 minutes of the indicated starting time.
+    * Check the [tutoring schedule for the QRC](https://www.coloradocollege.edu/offices/colketcenter/qrc/blocktutorschedule/).
+Note that Sam will have drop-in hours at the QRC on Thursdays, 2–4pm.
 * [Reading assignment submission form](https://docs.google.com/forms/d/e/1FAIpQLSc9fJS_VF27cCJKtwQtIECxH5-JiGYgV5DyeBB5Un67Bg0X1g/viewform).

 # Calendar